Eligibility for Family Housing is outlined in your Family Housing Agreement. To maintain your eligibility, you must meet the following requirements.

 You must be accepted as a student at the UW and maintain your status as a registered student in order to be eligible to live in the UW residence halls.
 If you fail to maintain your status as a registered student, you must notify the Student Services Office in 210 Lander Hall in person or via email at firstname.lastname@example.org.

-You may not be eligible to live in UW housing if anyone in your family has been convicted of a sex offense; or has entered a deferred adjudication agreement relating to a sex offense; or has been or is under active supervision by any state, territory or foreign country related to a sex offense; or has been or is required to register as a Level 1 sex offender, and you must notify HFS in writing at email@example.com at the time your agreement is submitted.
+You may not be eligible to live in UW housing if you or anyone in your Family has been arrested for, with prosecution ongoing, or convicted of a sex offense; or have/has entered a deferred adjudication agreement relating to a sex offense; or have/has been or are/is under active supervision by any state, territory or foreign country related to a sex offense; or have/has been or are/is required to register as a sex offender, you must notify HFS in writing at email@example.com at the time the Agreement is submitted.
+The University has the discretion to determine whether your application to reside in University Housing should be accepted, and to assign you to a particular Apartment deemed appropriate by the University.

-If after submitting your agreement and your housing application anyone in your family is convicted of or is found to have committed a sex offense; enters a deferred adjudication agreement relating to or is placed under active supervision by any state, territory or foreign country relating to a sex offense; or is required to register as a sex offender, you must inform HFS of the offense in writing at firstname.lastname@example.org within 24 hours of any adjudication.
-You may be required to check out within 24 hours of said notification unless HFS provides you with written permission to remain in UW housing.
+If after submitting your Agreement and housing application anyone in your Family is arrested for, convicted of, or found to have committed a sex offense; enter a deferred adjudication agreement relating to or is placed under active supervision by any state, territory or foreign country relating to a sex offense; or is required to register as a sex offender, you must inform HFS of the offense in writing at firstname.lastname@example.org within 24 hours.
+You must further provide HFS with all requested information regarding the event(s) at issue.
+HFS has the discretion to require that you Check out within 24 hours of said notification unless HFS provides you with written permission to remain in University Housing.

 Please note that eligibility criteria may differ for privately-managed properties.